 Mix all the curry spices in a small bowl and set aside.

 Heat oil in a large sauce pan over medium-high heat.
 Add in cinnamon leaves and fry for few seconds.
 Add onion, ginger, and garlic.
 Fry the mixture until you see brown bits forming and the raw onion smells are gone.
 Turn down the heat to medium-low.
 Add in the curry spice and fry for about a minute.
 Add 1/4 cup of water and cook for 3-5 minutes.
 Don’t let the mixture burn!

 Add in chopped tomatoes and stir well.
 You want to make sure to incorporate all the spices.
-Cover and cook till the onions break down for around 5-7 minutes, stirring in between.
+Cover and cook until the tomatoes break down, it will take around 5-7 minutes, make sure to stir in between.
 Add the cucumbers and give it a good ol’ stir!

 Cover and cook for 5 minutes, stirring often.
 Stir in a cup of water.
 Cook for 10 minutes while covered and stir once or twice in the meantime.
 Check to see if the cucumbers are done to your liking.
 I like mine soft.

 Stir in the shrimp.
 Cook for 3-5 minutes while covered.
 Stir in the cream and cilantro if you are using, then taste for seasoning.
 Turn off the stove and transfer the curry to a serving bowl.
-Serve with rice or grilled naan.
+Serve with rice, roti, or grilled naan.

 Did you make this dish?
 I’d love to know how it turns out!
 Feel free to like this post and comment or use the hashtag #globaldinein on Instagram.
 If you would like to be notified of upcoming posts, please consider subscribing to my blog!